Best Bookmark Managers for Chrome, Firefox, and Edge

 - Syncing between devices - If you frequently work across devices, Workona’s syncing capability will come in handy.
 You’ll be prompted to apply changes from your most recent session on another device, allowing you to pick up where you left off.

-- Lack of mobile experience - There’s no dedicated mobile app yet.
-However, you can access your work via your mobile browser.
+- Lack of Android app - There’s no dedicated Android app yet, but you can access your work via your mobile browser or the iOS apps for iPhone & iPad.

 Diigo - Best bookmark manager for note takers